 Developing alternative approaches to animal testing

 We use a wide range of non-animal approaches to assess the safety of our products for consumers.
 We are committed to ending animal testing.
 Our leading-edge research has one clear purpose: to continue to develop new non-animal approaches that can guarantee that our products are safe, without any need for animal testing.

 Our commitment & progress

 Our commitment to ending animal testing is under-pinned by our work since the 1980s in developing and using alternatives to animal tests for assessing safety, e.g. computer-based modelling and cell-based ‘in vitro’ methods.
 Unilever’s framework for safety assessment is risk-based rather than hazard-based.
 This enables us to use a wide range of non-animal approaches to assess the safety of our products for consumers.
 We review all of the available data, including how consumers use the product and safety information on the ingredients it contains.

 We are making good progress in developing next generation (non-animal) risk assessment approaches for assessing new ingredients.
 To encourage acceptance of these new approaches we continue to present and publish our results externally, and are working with international research and policy groups to share our experience.
 We share our scientific research on a dedicated Safety Science in the 21st Century website.

-In 2017 the risk-based non-animal approaches we are developing for assessing consumer safety were discussed with leading scientists, policy-makers, regulators and animal welfare organisations at key meetings in the EU, US and China.
+In 2017 the risk-based non-animal approaches we developed for assessing consumer safety were discussed with leading scientists, policy-makers, regulators and animal welfare organisations at key meetings in the EU, US and China.
 Unilever scientists were major contributors at the 10th World Congress on Alternatives, where we shared progress on our next generation non-animal safety science, including a collaborative research programme with US Environmental Protection Agency (EPA) scientists to advance in vitro and in silico approaches for chemical risk assessment.